m00qek/utest/docs/how-to/strict-mode.md

 # How to use strict mode

-Add `strict: true` to the state object so the mock dies immediately when code calls a function or accesses data that was not explicitly seeded.

----

 ## Add strict: true to the state

 Pass `strict: true` alongside `data` and/or `behavior`: